Mark Mathias

-Mark Andrew Mathias (born August 2, 1994) is an American professional baseball second baseman for the Long Island Ducks of the Atlantic League of Professional Baseball.
+Mark Andrew Mathias (born August 2, 1994) is an American professional baseball second baseman who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Texas Rangers, Pittsburgh Pirates, and San Francisco Giants.
 Mathias played college baseball at California Polytechnic State University, San Luis Obispo, and was selected by the Cleveland Indians in the third round of the 2015 Major League Baseball draft.
 He made his MLB debut in 2020.

 High school and college

 Mathias attended Irvington High School in Fremont, California.
 He played shortstop and pitched, and was MVP and first-team All-Mission Valley League in his junior year.

 Undrafted out of high school, Mathias attended California Polytechnic State University, San Luis Obispo, where he played college baseball for the Cal Poly Mustangs.
 Mathias also played for the 2014 USA Collegiate National Team.
 He underwent arthroscopic shoulder surgery in December 2014.
 In his college career he batted 356/.426/.447 in 452 at bats with 95 runs and 21 stolen bases.